 Imagine you find your dream home but are unable to sell your current property.
 What if there was a way to have both?
-This is where a let to buy mortgage can help and in this article we explain how a let to buy mortgage works, what types of let to buy mortgages are available as well as explaining what other alternatives are available.
+This is where a let-to-buy mortgage can help and in this article we explain how a let-to-buy mortgage works, what types of let-to-buy mortgages are available as well as explaining what the alternatives are.

-The lending criteria for a let to buy mortgage depends on each lender but the typical maximum loan-to-value (LTV) is 75 per cent.
-Most have a minimum age of 25 and maximum of 75.
-You will need to ensure the rent on your old property covers the mortgage, it usually needs to come to at least 125 per cent of the interest that is owed.
+The lending criteria for a let-to-buy mortgage depends on each lender but the typical maximum loan-to-value (LTV) is 75 per cent.
+Most have a minimum age of 25 and a maximum of 75.
+You will need to ensure the rent on your old property covers the mortgage, it usually needs to come to at least 125 per cent of the mortgage interest that is owed.
 The lender will want to see evidence of your new purchase and you must pass its affordability and income tests.
 This will mean having a good credit report and recognised income.

 A mortgage broker should be able to help guide you through the process but here are the key steps to follow.

 - Value your property - The first aspect of a let-to-buy application is a remortgage onto a buy-to-let style loan.
 As with any remortgage application, you will need to provide a valuation of your property.
 This can be done by an estate agent or you could check local values on property websites such as Rightmove and Zoopla.

 - Get an idea of the rental value - The remortgage application will consider your income but as it is becoming a rental property the lender will also want to know that the rent will cover the mortgage.
 This is known as rental coverage and lenders will provide a minimum figure, usually around 125 per cent of the interest payable.
 You must ensure you can charge enough rent on your property to meet these requirements and will need a lettings agent to verify this.
 Agency trade body ARLA Propertymark is a good place to find verified lettings agents.